awsdocs/aws-greengrass-developer-guide/doc_source/cloudwatch-metrics-connector.md

    }
 }
 ```
-If the connector detects a retryable error \(for example, throttled or connection errors\), it retries the publish in the next batch\.
+If the connector detects a retryable error \(for example, connection errors\), it retries the publish in the next batch\.

 ## Usage Example<a name="cloudwatch-metrics-connector-usage"></a>